(115 ILCS 5/2)

 employees who provide less than 3 credit hours of instruction per

 semester.
-In this subsection (b), the term "student"
+In this subsection (b), the term "student" does not include

-includes graduate students who are research assistants primarily
+graduate students who are research assistants primarily

-performing duties that are pre-professional, but excludes graduate
+performing duties that are pre-professional, graduate

 students who are teaching assistants primarily performing duties that